• Skip to primary navigation

 top down shot of Creamy Cashew-Miso Pasta with Peas and Fava Beans {gluten-free, vegan option}

 With or without the parmesan, this dish is all kinds of delicious.
 The cashew base is as silky-rich as actual cream sauce, and the miso and mustard give it a punch of salty sweetness and umami.
-Lemon, chives, peas, and favas add spring flavor and bright color – just the thing to enjoy with a glass of rosé – in this case, a shockingly pink number from Frog's Leap in Napa called La Grenoiulle Rouganté, recommended by my girl Emma who knows a thing or two about wine.
+Lemon, chives, peas, and favas add spring flavor and bright color – just the thing to enjoy with a glass of rosé – in this case, a shockingly pink number from Frog's Leap in Napa called La Grenoiulle Rouganté, recommended by my friend Emma who knows a thing or two about wine.

 forkful of Creamy Cashew-Miso Pasta with Peas and Fava Beans {gluten-free, vegan option}

 I've made this four times in the past two weeks and still we can't seem to get enough.
 Once when I didn't have the time for shelling, I used a bunch of slivered asparagus in place of the peas and favas and it worked beautifully.
-The base is versatile, to feel free to give it a go with blistered cherry tomatoes and basil in the summer, or try the original brussels sprout version, as captured so beautifully by Laura on The First Mess.
+The base is versatile, to feel free to give it a go with blistered cherry tomatoes and basil in the summer, or try the original brussels sprout version, as captured so beautifully by Laura at The First Mess.
 Long noodles such as spaghetti, linguine, or fettuccine are fun to eat, but penne or elbows would work, too.
 And I'm angling to try the sauce with gnocchi, as well.

 Creamy Cashew-Miso Pasta with Peas and Fava Beans {gluten-free, vegan option} on plate